 The Parrotfish Run is a decades-old tradition.
 Each year, from around June to August, millions of these fish are pulled downstream by the main river current.
 The usually serene upper reaches of the Zambezi transform into a lively harbour with women and children on the sidelines and fishermen spread across the channels – often thigh-high in the water, sometimes even immersed up to their necks.

-Hessah Silwebbe, GM at Royal Chundu, a lodge set on a private waterway between the two rapids where the fishing takes place, explains, “Once the fish hit the smaller rapids, they make for an easy catch for fishermen perched and waiting with their handwoven fishing baskets, made of reeds and palm tree leaves, ready to make their mark.
+Hessah Silwebbe, manager at Royal Chundu, set on a private waterway between the two rapids where the fishing takes place, explains, “Once the fish hit the smaller rapids, they make for an easy catch for fishermen perched and waiting with their handwoven fishing baskets, made of reeds and palm tree leaves, ready to make their mark.
 Families set up camp along the riverbanks to take advantage of this annual event.”

-There is method in the seeming madness of the flurry of fishermen, as each channel is demarcated to a specific family – so-called unwritten territorial rights exist that determine who can fish where.
-In order for an outsider to fish on one of these taken channels he must be hired by the family who owns it.
+There is method in the seeming madness of the flurry of fishermen, as each channel is demarcated to a specific family – unwritten territorial rights that determine who can fish where.
+In order for an outsider to fish on one of these channels, they must be hired by the family who owns it.

 There is a saying on the Zambezi… “Live by the river, die by the river.”
 This is the law of the land here.
-The river serves as both a life provider and a reminder of that life’s fragility.
+The river serves as both life provider and a reminder of life’s fragility.
 The same river that will provide SK’s family with sustenance for the year took their father years before.
 There is a reason the hippo is considered Africa’s most dangerous animal.